 First, the user will upload their tabular dataset, which must take the form of a csv.
 This csv must follow certain format rules, such as having column names ‘index’ and ‘class’, as well as not containing string values (other than TRUE/FALSE).
 Therefore, categorical variables must be encoded accordingly.
 If the dataset follows these rules, it will be uploaded to the website.

 The preparation page gives many options for parameter values and customizations to the training process.
 Some of the important ones to consider include the choice of which models to train, whether the dataset is binary or multiclass, whether to perform testing on a separate dataset, and whether to generate synthetic data.
-Once the options are chosen, training can begin.
+Additionally, users can choose to produce visualizations and SHAP scores here.
+Users can also modify any of the parameters used in the models.
+It is recommended that users who are inexperienced with machine learning leave the parameter default values; however, experienced users can modify any of these parameter values to fit their specific needs.
+Once the options are chosen, training can begin on an agent that is running through ClearML.
+Distributed training has been implemented, allowing for multiple different machines to perform training at once.
+Once all of the models have finished training, the results and any generated artifacts are uploaded to ClearML, and then downloaded to the site.

 On the results page, users can view various performance metrics for each model or feature combination, depending on the parameters chosen.
 Users can also view the explainability scores for each feature.
-On this page, users can download any synthetic data that was generated or view output logs of the training process.
+On this page, users can download models or any synthetic data, view visualizations, or view output logs of the training process.
+Also, users can upload a new test set at any time, and the models will be evaluated again.

-These visualizations may also include graphs that display the explainability scores for different features.
-In the example below, the top feature, ‘y.Adm.Cr’, was determined as the most important feature to the model.
+These visualizations may also include graphs that display the SHAP explainability scores for different features.
+In the example below, which uses data on breast cancer from a public dataset, the top feature, ‘perimeter_worst’, was determined as the most important feature to the model.
 By observing the color and position of those data points, the user can interpret that lower feature values have a negative impact on the model’s predictions (influence the model to predict closer to 0 instead of 1, for binary classification), while higher feature values have a strong positive impact (influence the model to predict closer to 1 instead of 0).
+Therefore, high values of this feature are associated with positive predictions, while low values are associated with negative predictions.